Supervised injection site: Terminology

 Supervised injection sites are also known as overdose prevention centers (OPCs), supervised injection facilities, safe consumption rooms, safe injection sites, safe injection rooms, fix rooms, fixing rooms, safer injection facilities (SIF), drug consumption facilities (DCF), drug consumption rooms (DCRs), medically supervised injecting centres (MSICs) and medically supervised injecting rooms (MSIRs).

 Facilities

 Australia

-This "You Talk, We Die" mural was painted to advocate for a safe injecting facility in the North Richmond area of Melbourne, known for the heroin trade.
-The campaign was successful and a facility opened in 2018.

 The legality of supervised injection is handled on a state-by state basis.
 New South Wales trialed a supervised injection site in Sydney in 2001, which was made permanent in 2010.
 After several years of community activism, Victoria agreed to open a supervised injection site in Melbourne's North Richmond neighbourhood in 2018 on a trial basis.
 In 2020 the trial was extended for a further three years, and the site remains open as of 2024.

 A second site for Melbourne's CBD was approved and was to be placed in a building on Flinders Street which had previously housed Yooralla.
 However, as of 2024, the site has been rejected by Premier Jacinta Allan who cited disagreements over location, preferring to set up a new community health and pharmacotherapy centre instead.